qualisign/optipulse.github.io/whitepaper.md

 indeed seems hefty considering the labor involved by the contractors.
 As mentioned, platform businesses facing such criticism seek to identify themselves with the larger picture &#x2013; they are purveyors of the sharing economy that average-joes are so keen on.
 AirBnb, for instance, is promoting a global consumer movement as a shield to their foreseeable legal woes.
 But before consumers rise to the defense of the sharing economy à la Uber, might it not be better to ask for a better platform?
 If so many people are willing to defend the admittedly imperfect platforms they've come to rely on, why can't these same people organize behind a better platform?
 We believe the demand for this platform exists already, though it is yet to be realized.
 Mesh Market strives to become this platform.

-## The Light Grid<a id="sec-2-2" name="sec-2-2"></a>

-The Mesh Market Foundation has already secured a key partnership with OptiPulse, a startup producing a technology that we believe will come to dominate future internet infrastructure.
-OptiPulse's Light Grid is a revolutionary physical-layer technology based on a novel invention in electro-optics.
-Like other elite photonic transmitters, it is capable of 5G bit-rates; unlike fiber-optics, however, it is wireless and easy to deploy.
-This makes it very cheap in comparison to the standard alternatives.
-Besides being competitive with some of the best fiber-optics, it comes with a range of other benefits:

-### Distance<a id="sec-2-2-1" name="sec-2-2-1"></a>

-Early tests and estimates have projected that the Light Grid's transmission range may be over 10 km.
-This is significantly far for optical wireless technologies.

-### Deployability/Non-Invasiveness<a id="sec-2-2-2" name="sec-2-2-2"></a>

-Unlike fiber-optics, there is no digging up of long stretches of earth to connect two end-points.
-This is typically the brunt of the cost associate with FO.
-As you can imagine, this also avoids legal trouble like zoning laws.

-### Unlicensed Spectrum<a id="sec-2-2-3" name="sec-2-2-3"></a>

-The Light Grid uses a part of the RF spectrum that isn't licensed.
-Not only is signal interference negligible compared to typical broadcast connections like WiFi, but contending with competitors over spectrum licensing is also a non-issue.

-### Ecologically Friendly<a id="sec-2-2-4" name="sec-2-2-4"></a>

-Taking load off the typical spectrum range also has huge benefits to living organisms, which many believe are harmed by the proliferation of microwaves in the atmosphere used for communication.

-### Low Size, Weight<a id="sec-2-2-5" name="sec-2-2-5"></a>

-Did we mention how small the Light Grid is?

-### Low Power-Consumption<a id="sec-2-2-6" name="sec-2-2-6"></a>

 ## Mesh Networking<a id="sec-2-3" name="sec-2-3"></a>